tareqanwar/cv/README.md

 <td>

-I have experience in C++ and OOP.
+I have experience in C++.
 I first learned C++ and Java when I was doing my undergrad.
 Was away from it for a long time.
 Now refreshing my C++ knowledge by practicing and solving problem in codewars.com.
 Recently, I built some simple 2D games and building a Math Engine for 2D & 3D math using C++.

 </td>